-B.1.2.1 The Key Principles of the Company's Remuneration Policy
+B.1.1.2 The Key Principles of the Company's Remuneration Policy

-- Provide market competitive pay, typically aimed at market median for the business sector, role and location of the relevant employees; Individual pay rates may fall above or below market median based upon experience, tenure and performance in role as well as the market supply and demand for a particular skillset. - Enable the Company to attract and retain the right talent for the business at an appropriate and sustainable cost. - Provide market-appropriate pay structures which include a role-appropriate level of variable pay in line with market norms and an appropriate benefits programme. - Ensure that pay programmes are aligned to the Company's business strategy, culture, risk appetite statements, codes of conduct and applicable regulations and reward only behaviour with both short and long term performance taken into consideration as appropriate. - Ensure the appropriate governance and independence as it relates to pay decisions and the appropriate scrutiny as it relates to key employees, including those designated as Solvency II employees. - No member of the Remuneration and Nominations Committee is involved in deliberations or decision making on his/her own pay or the pay of the other members of the Remuneration and Nominations Committee.
+- Provide market competitive pay, typically aimed at market median for the business sector, role and location of the relevant employees; Individual pay rates may fall above or below market median based upon experience, tenure and performance in role as well as the market supply and demand for a particular skillset. - Enable the Company to attract and retain the right talent for the business at an appropriate and sustainable cost. - Provide market-appropriate pay structures which include a role-appropriate level of variable pay in line with market norms and an appropriate benefits programme. - Ensure that pay programmes are aligned to the Company's business strategy, culture, risk appetite statements, codes of conduct and applicable regulations and reward only behaviour with both short and long term performance taken into consideration as appropriate. - Ensure the appropriate governance and independence as it relates to pay decisions and the appropriate scrutiny as it relates to key employees, including those designated as Solvency II employees.